-Unlawful disclosure of Cabinet-in-Confidence or other confidential information may be criminal offence under the Criminal Code chapter 12 or corrupt conduct under the Crime and Corruption Act 2001.
+Unlawful disclosure of Cabinet-in-Confidence or other confidential information may constitute an offence under the Criminal Code (Chapter 12) or corrupt conduct under the Crime and Corruption Act 2001.

-Section 13K of the Ministerial and Other Office Holder Staff Act 2010 applies to a Chief Executive and makes it an offence to unlawfully disclose criminal history information (about an individual) obtained through their Chief Executive role.
+It is also an offence under section 13K of the Ministerial and Other Office Holder Staff Act 2010 to unlawfully disclose criminal history information (about an individual) obtained through your ministerial role.